videofirst/vft-example-ui-tests/java/bdd-exp-gradle-junit5-micronaut/README.md

 A key success principle of Video First Automation is "the ability to convert users from manual UI testing to automated UI testing as quickly and as easily as possible".

-With all this in mind, the code of this experiment was to take the best bits of JGiven but also enable users to create a scenario in a single class so they can get started extremely quickly.
-For
+With all this in mind, the focus of this experiment was to take the best bits of JGiven but also enable users to create a scenario in a single class so they can get started extremely quickly.
-example: -

 ```java
 import static io.videofirst.vfa.Vfa.*;  // given, when, then, and methods